Updated: October 2020

 This is a question I’ve asked myself a million times.

 No cast-iron cause for my stroke was discovered.
-Because I was so young, there were a batch of tests, all of which were negative.
-However, I have suffered with a couple of known stroke risk factors for 20+ years, so I am able to make an educated guess as to probable causes.
+Every test was negative.
+However, I have suffered with a couple of known stroke risk factors for many years, so I know some possible causes.

 High Blood Pressure

-I have been taking medication for hypertension for many years.
-Pre-stroke, my BP was always high, despite the medication.
-Immediately after the stroke, the medication was overhauled and since that time I have been taking completely different tablets.
-I measure my BP regularly, it is pretty normal under this new regime.
+I have had hypertension for 20+ years.
+Pre-stroke, I was never happy that my BP was controlled, despite taking medication.
+After the stroke, the medication was overhauled and since that time – taking completely different medicine – it has been pretty normal.

-If you have high BP, despite your medication, I’d recommend keeping on at your doctors, changing meds as necessary until it comes under control.
-There shouldn’t be any need to just accept that the readings as inevitable – there are many different BP meds on the market, and I think one of my mistakes was that I was too hands-off.
+If you have persistently high BP, I’d recommend keeping on at your doctors to keep experimenting with your meds, changing meds until it comes under control.
+Do not take “No” for an answer – there are many different BP meds on the market, and I think one of my mistakes was that I was too hands-off.

 I have been diabetic for probably as long.
 Both parents, plus most of my father’s family, were diabetic.
 Again, I have taken meds for years.
 Again, they were completely re-vamped following the stroke.
 This is a common theme.

 I was quite hands-off with my diabetes, although I am more hands-on with it now.
 I have to inject insulin each day, although my improved medication, combined with regular testing, give me a far better idea of how different foods affect me.